blindnet-io/product-management/refs/high-level-conceptualization/README.md

 Confidentiality is enforced by policy and by encryption.
 Control is enforced by law. blindnet allows software systems to handle both.

 However, there must be a separation between the two allowing a developer to use blindnet only for one of these two purposes, and use an alternative solution for the other.
 E.g., a developer can use a non-encrypted web form to capture data, manage his own access to it, and still use blindnet for managing consent, and submitter rights requests.
+Composition of the components of the system is inspired by the bridge design pattern.
 See [Bridge Pattern, Gang of Four](https://refactoring.guru/design-patterns/bridge).